toddcf/code-snippets/javascript/functions/function-notes.md

 Calling (aka invoking) a function means to execute that block of code you wrote.
 You can call it multiple times, since it is reusable.

 When a function is invoked, it runs the code in the `code` property of the function object.
-This creates an "excution context."
+This creates an "execution context."
 Each execution context has:

 1. A "variable environment," meaning a space for any variables that get declared inside that function to exist.
 2. A reference to its "outer environment," which tells it how to look down the scope chain.
-3. A variable called `this` for that execution context. `this` will point to a different object, *depending on how the function is invoked*.
+3. A variable called `this` for that execution context. `this` will point to a different object *depending on how the function is invoked*.

-## Define a Function WITHOUT Arguments

-## Define a Function WITH Arguments
+## Ways to Declare / Define a Function

+1. Anonymous Function
+2. Function Statement
+3. Function Expression

+### Anonymous Function

+A function with no name.
+The following is actually NOT valid, and will throw an error:

 ```
-function square( num ) {
-	console.log( num * num );
+function(firstName) {
+  return firstName;
 }
 ```

-Now when you call `square()`, you include an "argument" inside the parentheses.
-It's like a variable that the function plugs into its code.

-`square(10);` would print `100`.
-It's like saying `var num = 10;`
+But you can use anonymous functions in IIFEs (Immediately-Invoked Function Expressions) and callbacks.

-## Function Declarations
+### Function Statement

-The most basic way.
+The most basic way: Write the word "function," then the name of the function, then your parentheses, and then the curly braces that contain your code block.
+Like this:

 ```
-function capitalize( str ) {
+function capitalize(str) {
 	return str.charAt(0).toUppercase() + str.slice(1);
 }
 ```

+Functions declared with the `function` keyword will be hoisted in their entirety.
+Which means you could invoke a function before it has been defined in your code.
+This is different than function expressions (anonymous functions stored in a variable), as described in that section.

-## Function Expressions
+### Function Expressions

-A function stored inside a variable.
+An anonymous function stored inside a variable:

 ```
 var capitalize = function( str ) {